 Browsing: Credit risk

-The OCC today released its bank supervision operating plan for fiscal year 2019, identifying what each of the agency’s supervisory operating units will focus on for the new federal fiscal year starting on Oct.
+The OCC today released its bank supervision operating plan for fiscal year 2020, identifying what each of the agency’s supervisory operating units will focus on for the new federal fiscal year that started Oct.
 1.

 Heated competition for bank funding is an increasingly important focus for community bank leaders, according to an annual survey released today by the Federal Reserve, the FDIC and the Conference of State Bank Supervisors.

 The essential question for any board risk committee can be boiled down to two words: What if?
 And these days, one of the burgeoning what-if questions focuses on the risk of a global recession.

 Liens and judgments aren’t reflected in credit scores, but customers who have them pose increased credit risk.

 With leveraged lending-related risk on regulators’ minds — and on the agenda of the House Financial Services Committee tomorrow — the ABA Banking Journal Podcast discusses the issue with ABA Senior Economist Curtis Dubay.